-No alterations to these oils are permitted, nor is the use of any other substance.
-In order to ensure that the required type of oil is used without modification or additives, samples may be takes from the engine and/or gearbox for analysis and comparison with required type.
+No alterations to this oil is permitted, nor is the use of any other substance.
+To ensure that the required type of oil is used without modification or additives, samples may be takes from the engine for analysis and comparison with required type.
 The sampling procedures will follow those for fuel sampling, see Article 29.7.

-26.9 All Competitors must use the factory supplied data logging system.
-Logged data may not be downloaded or cleared during Parc Ferme.
+All Competitors must use the factory supplied data logging system.
+Logged data may not be downloaded or cleared during Parc Fermé.